Ceramic GPS Patch Antennas

 • For a remote antenna position, long cable, roof mount, or sealed enclosure, use an active GPS/GNSS antenna assembly with the right LNA, cable, and connector.

-• For RTK, UAV, timing, or high-stability positioning, confirm RHCP gain, axial ratio, ground-plane conditions, and final mounting before locking the antenna.
+• For RTK, tracking device, timing, or high-stability positioning, confirm RHCP gain, axial ratio, ground-plane conditions, and final mounting before locking the antenna.

 Send these details for a faster match: receiver/module model, required constellations and bands, maximum patch size, available ground plane, passive or active input, cable length, connector, enclosure material, mounting position, sample quantity, and target application.